rundeck/docs/docs/administration/projects/resource-model-sources/servicenow.md

 ::: enterprise
 :::

-This is a Resource Model Source plugin that provides server information from ServiceNow's CMDB.
+This is a Node Source plugin that provides node information from ServiceNow's CMDB.

-To obtain the data, the ServiceNow connection parameters must be passed as parameters to the plugin (username, password and url), and a list of server types, this can be:
+There is a [How To article in the Learning section](/learning/howto/config-sn-nodesource.md) with an example setup.

+## Filters

+The plugin offers some **Quick Filters** to gather specific server types from the CMDB.

-- all : Retrieve al types of servers
+- all : Retrieve all types of servers
 - linux : Retrieve only linux machines
 - win : Retrieve only Windows machines
 - unix : Retrieve only unix machines
 - esx: Retrieve only ESX machines
-- solaris: Retrieve Solaris linux machines
+- solaris: Retrieve Solaris Linux machines
 - aix: Retrieve only AIX machines
 - hpux: Retrieve only HPUX machines
-- osx: Retrieve only OS X machines
+- osx: Retrieve only OSX machines
 - netware: Retrieve only Netware machines
 - comma separated list : as example 'linux,win'

+> The Quick Filters above are equivalent to a filter of `sys_class_name=cmdb_ci_linux_server` where the "linux" is replaced with the value above.

+The **Custom Filter** field will use any custom CMDB filter provided to gather the nodes.  _Note: If a Custom Filter is specified, all Quick Filter selections are ignored_

-### Mapping and default values
+## Mapping and default values

 - `mappingParams`: A set of ";" separated mapping entries.
 This values are going to override the default mapping one by one.
-  The minimal maping needed is the `username, because ServiceNow servers lacks a username field to map:
+  The minimal mapping needed is the `username`, because ServiceNow servers lacks a username field to map:

 ```
 username.default=root